Tommy-Long-C-Advanced/Quan-ly-vat-lieu-xay-dung-C-/README.md

 - Using  Google Map (Integrate in Contact Us).
 - Using  Authorization (Integrate in Website for Admin).
 - Using  Authentication (Integrate in Website for Admin).
-- Using  Entity Framework Code First (Use Add-Migration vs Update-Database to generate Database ).
+- Using  Entity Framework Code First (Using Add-Migration vs Update-Database to generate Database ).
 - Update Shopping Cart + Check Out (Integrated session management).
 - Using Host Builder, Service Provider and Dependency Injection.
 - Integrate External Login (Login with Facebook).